Compatible Microgreen Seeds for Reusable Grow Mediums: Complete Guide

 Sunflower

-Black Oil Sunflower is a popular choice that works exceptionally well, especially when using our large-holed 1.7mm silicone medium designed specifically for larger seeds.
+Black Oil Sunflower is a popular choice that works exceptionally well, especially when using our 1.7mm large-hole silicone medium designed specifically for larger seeds.
+Always rinse sunflower seeds before planting.
+Sunflower works on both the 1.2mm and 1.7mm silicone.

 Seeds That Work Better Without a Medium